Road Trip Life

 Because how could I possibly spend hours upon hours in the car?
 I hate cars.
 I hate driving but if I’m not driving I get car sick.
 This was it, after Tyler see’s how terrible I am in cars, he’s going to rethink this whole relationship and be like ‘actually, bye.’

-But thanks to his kindness and caring, the trip went brilliantly!
+But thanks to his kindness and caring attitude, the trip went brilliantly!
 You can check out how awesome it was here.
-There were some bumps, it wasn’t super smooth, but we had a blast!
-Since then I’ve taken another road trip all by myself, and Tyler and I are about to head out on another!
+Since then I’ve taken many more road trips!

 I’m still fresh to the road tripping life, but I’ve made the mistakes for you, so, below are some tips to skip your bumpy first road trip and get ahead of the game!